 Professional airline pilot by day, FS enthusiast by night, founder of the Positive Control Network, and the behind the scenes guy at ADX.
 I have over 17 years of experience with flight simulator.

 I've been a part of the flight sim community for several years now.
 Learning to fly on various networks has given me the opportunity to explore my interests in aviation.
-I recently got my Private Pilot certificate in February 2017.
-Now currently working on my instrument rating in college, I’d like to give back to the community by keeping them informed of the latest FS news available!
+As of May 2018, I am now an instrument rated Private Pilot.
+Currently working on my commercial certificate, I’d like to give back to the community by keeping them informed of the latest FS news available!

 CPU: Intel Pentium CPU G630 2.70ghz MOBO: Dell Inc. 0GDG8Y (CPU 1) RAM: 4 GB RAM GPU: Integrated Graphics

 Contributing Editor Founder, ADX

 Preferred Flight Sim: P3D v4